 Since BazarBackdoor and other fileless malware are difficult to detect, the key to protecting against campaigns such as this is to block the threat before the malware can be delivered, which requires a combination of technical measures and end user training.

 The lures and techniques used to deliver malware via phishing emails are diverse and new methods are constantly being developed to fool end users and email security solutions.
 While the use of Office files for delivering malware is common, other files can also be used so it is important to teach employees to be wary of any email file attachment and to never ignore any security warnings.
 An advanced email security solution is required to identify malicious email attachments, but antivirus engines alone will not block threats such as this.
 Email security solutions that include sandboxing are important.
-Suspicious email attachments are opened in the sandbox and are subjected to in-depth analysis.
-It is also recommended to also use a web filter to block access to malicious websites and control the files that can be downloaded to users’ devices.
+An email sandbox is a secure and isolated environment where files can be inspected for any malicious properties.
+Email sandboxing is now a vital component of email security solutions due to the speed at which new malware variants are being released.
+It is also recommended to use a web filter to block access to malicious websites and control the files that can be downloaded to users’ devices.

 If you want to improve your defenses against email- and web-based cyber threats, give the TitanHQ team a call.
 TitanHQ has developed advanced, effective, and easy-to-use cloud-based cybersecurity solutions for SMBs, enterprises, and managed service providers to protect against all email- and web-delivered threats.
 You may be surprised to discover how little it costs to implement these solutions and ensure malware and phishing threats never trouble your business.